unicorn-23/GwasWA/README.md

 ## Assessment of variant effect

-Using the example of a human non-coding variant `rs11644125`.
+The human non-coding variant `rs11644125` is used as an example.

 ### Variant effect assessment, `--step assess`